 - 1 can reduced-sodium chickpeas (15 ounces), rinsed, drained, and patted dry

 - 1 teaspoon ground cumin

 - 1/2 teaspoon kosher salt

-- Toppings: Thinly sliced red cabbage, lime wedges, sliced jalapeños, avocado, plain Greek yogurt (or sour cream)
+- Toppings of choice thinly sliced cabbage, lime wedges, sliced jalapeños, avocado, plain Greek yogurt (or sour cream)

-- Preheat the oven to 400 degrees F. Lightly grease a large baking sheet (or line with a silicone baking mat) and set aside.
+- Preheat the oven to 400 degrees F. Lightly grease a large baking sheet or line with parchment paper or a silicone baking mat.

-- To serve, fill the taco boats with the warm cauliflower and chickpea mixture.
+- To serve, warm the tortillas.
+Pile high with the warm cauliflower and chickpea mixture.
 Sprinkle on any desired toppings.
 Enjoy immediately.

 - TO STORE: This cauliflower taco filling tastes best the day the tacos are made.
 However, you may keep it refrigerated for up to one day in an airtight container.

 - TO REHEAT: Warm in a microwave or in an oven, preheated to 350 degrees F, until heated through.

 - TO FREEZE: I do not recommend freezing this filling as the chickpeas will lose their crunch once thawed.

 Join today and start saving your favorite recipes

 Create an account to easily save your favorite recipes and access FREE meal plans.Sign Me Up